StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Precautions**

 - **When a table is created, you must specify the bucketing columns**.
 - The values of bucketing columns cannot be updated.
 - Bucketing columns cannot be modified after they are specified.

 **Examples**

-The following statement creates a table named `site_access`.
+The following statement creates a table named `site_access`. the table uses `site_id` as the bucketing column because.
+When the bucketing column `site_id` is used as a filter in queries, StarRocks only scans the relevant tablets, which greatly improves query performance.

+In the following example, the `site_access` table uses `site_id` as the bucketing key because `site_id` is a high-cardinality column and is always used as a filter in queries. so using site_id as the bucketing key, StarRocks only needs to scan the relevant buckets during querying.

 ```SQL
 CREATE TABLE site_access(